 (*A yeoman of the forest, a forest official, possibly a bailiff (Canterbury Tales).
 Typically skilled with the longbow and long sword.
 In Robin Hood and the Potter, the potter refused to pay Little John and Robin pavage tax.)

 Bowing, Robin said, “Welcome, Sir Knight, welcome.”
-The knight thanked Robin for dinner, saying “When I come back to Yorkshire if I ever do, I will give you the best dinner you ever had.”
+The knight thanked Robin for dinner, saying “When I come back to Yorkshire if I ever do, I will give you the best dinner ever.”
 “Thank you, Sir Knight,” said Robin; “but please, before you leave, a yeoman never pays for a knight.”
 “I have nothing,” said the knight.
-“Tell me the truth,” said Robin, “God help you if you don’t!”
+“Is that the truth?” asked Robin, “God help you if not!”
 “I only have ten shillings,” said the knight!
-“If you are telling the truth,” said Robin, “I won’t take a single penny, and if you need more, I will lend it you.”
+“If that is right,” said Robin, “I won’t take a single penny, and if you need more, I will lend it you.”
 “Go now, Little John and see if the knight is being honest.”
-Spreading out his cloak Little John counted out the money and confirmed the knight was true.
+Little John spread his cloak on the ground and counting out the money confirmed the knight was true.

 “Give him three rods of every colour, and measure it well,” said Robin.
-John had no measure other than his archer’s bow and with every bow-length, he added three feet more.
+John had no measure other than his archer’s bow and with every bow-length, he added half a bow-length extra.
 “Can’t you measure any better?”
 Asked Much.
-“There can’t be many merchants measure like you.”
-“Look and learn from the best master merchant in the kingdom.”
+“There can’t be many merchants measure as you do.”
+“Watch and learn from the best master merchant in the kingdom.”
 Answered Little John.
 Then, to Robin, he said, “You need to give the knight a horse to carry everything.”
 “Give him a grey courser,” said Robin, “and a new saddle, he rides for Our Lady!”
 “And a good saddle-horse,” said Much, “to keep him in his right.”
-“And a pair of boots,” said Scathelock, “Suitable for a noble knight.”
+“And a pair of boots,” said Scathelock, “Right for a noble knight.”
 “What will you give John?”
 “I shall give golden spurs to see him on his way.”
 “When do you want your money back?”
 Asked the knight.
-“This day in twelve months time, under the greenwood tree.”
-Said Robin, “and as a knight should ride with a squire by his side, Little John will be your companion.”
+“This day in twelve months time, under the greenwood tree,” said Robin, “and as a knight should ride with a squire by his side, Little John will be your companion.”

 Second Fytte.
 The impoverished knight regains his lands.